rohitdwivedula/ultimate-task-manager/docs/auth.md

 ## [POST] /login/

 Login an existing user.
 Works only if email has been verified.
+If 2FA is enabled an 'otp' field must be present with the user OTP.
+OTP must be sent as string.
+Two enable/disable 2FA see the `/2fa` endpoint.

 **Request Format:**
 ```
 {
     "email": "ghost@gmail.com",
     "password": "123456789",
+    "otp": "123456"
 }
 ```